70th Armor Regiment: Activation and early service

 The 70th Tank Battalion was formed as an independent medium tank battalion on 15 July 1940 at Fort Meade, Maryland from elements of the 34th Infantry Regiment and the 67th Infantry Regiment (Medium Tanks).
 This made the 70th Tank Battalion one of the founding units of the new armored force of the U.S. Army, along with the I Armored Corps and 1st and 2nd Armored Divisions, and the first tank battalion not assigned to an armored division.
 Despite its initial designation as a medium tank battalion, the 70th was organized as a light tank battalion and received only light tanks.

 With roots in the Regular Army at a time when the U.S. Army was rapidly expanding with draftees, the battalion was initially able to select junior officers, sergeants, and new soldiers of superior qualities.
 This included the top graduates of Officer Candidate School and only high school graduate enlisted men (at a time when high school graduates were a small part of the population).

 In addition to home station training at Fort Meade, the battalion trained at Indiantown Gap, Pennsylvania and Fort Knox, Kentucky in early 1941.
-In June 1941, the battalion began its association with the 1st Infantry Division with which it would later serve in combat when Company A began practicing amphibious landings with the division at New River, North Carolina.
+In July and August 1941, the battalion began its association with the 1st Infantry Division with which it would later serve in combat when Company A first practiced amphibious landings with the division at New River, North Carolina along the shoreline of what is now Camp Lejeune as part of the Carolina Maneuvers to evaluate Army tactical doctrine.